Procedure Patterns

 Where to Find Procedures

-Navigate to: Agent Hub > Wiki > Procedures Define conditions and instructions that guide AI responses based on message type, reservation details, or other triggers.
+Navigate to: Agent Hub > Wiki > Procedures Define conditions and instructions that guide AI responses based on message type, contact details, or other triggers.
 All Procedures apply only to the selected inbox.Procedure Templates

 Conduit offers preset templates for common procedures by industry.
 Users can fully customize templates in their workspace.
 To find Procedure templates:- Navigate to Agent Hub > Knowledge > Wiki > Procedures > Add Procedure